 In the simplest terms, iGaming scam is a type of malicious behavior that takes advantage of referral programs and incentives from online gaming websites.

-In the realm of iGaming, fraud occurs when unscrupulous players or affiliates attempt to game the system for personal gain.
-This can take many forms, including creating multiple accounts with different manipulation techniques, using malicious software or scripts to alter game outcomes, or fraudulent activities such as deceiving customers or withholding payment of winnings.
+In iGaming, fraud occurs when unscrupulous players or affiliates attempt to game the system for personal gain.
+This can take many forms, including creating multiple accounts with different manipulation techniques, using malicious software or scripts to alter game outcomes, or engaging in fraudulent activities such as deceiving customers or withholding the payment of winnings.

 The Different Types of Affiliate Fraud

-- Cookie Stuffing: This is a fancy way of referring to inserting affiliate tracking cookies onto a user’s device without their knowledge.
-This can result in the affiliate receiving commissions for sales that were not actually generated through their own efforts.
+• Cookie Stuffing: This is a fancy way of referring to inserting affiliate tracking cookies onto a user’s device without their knowledge.
+This can result in the affiliate receiving commissions for sales that were not generated through their own efforts.

-- Affiliate Hijacking: Is when an affiliate alters the tracking code of another affiliate to receive a commission for sales that they did not actually generate.
+• Affiliate Hijacking: This is when an affiliate alters the tracking code of another affiliate to receive a commission for sales that they did not actually generate.

 No matter what type of iGaming affiliate program you are running, it’s important to be aware of potential signs and symptoms of affiliate fraud so that you can identify any suspicious activity quickly and take appropriate action.